tautminas/learn-morse-code/README.md

 # Learn Morse Code

 ## About the application
 Learn Morse Code is a GUI application designed to help you learn Morse code efficiently.
+It is made with Python's tkinter library for GUI.
 Learning the Morse code is not such a daunting task if the right memory techniques are used for learning it.
 It was perfectly shown by Nelson Dellis (memory athlete) in his [YouTube](https://www.youtube.com/watch?v=D8tPkb98Fkk) video.
 The application utilizes his learning approach.

 ## Running the program
 Run the application: